pratyakshsahariya-blip/CPU-SIM-PRACTICAL/README.md

    The interface will look like this.

-   Now we will make a New Text File in it using the File Menu at the top left corner.
+   Now we will make a New Text File in it using the File Menu at the top left corner and clicking on New Text.

    <img width="1440" height="900" alt="image" src="https://github.com/user-attachments/assets/e354071f-d1ef-4fff-97d5-7e1f44444ce4" />